Stand With an Open Heart–What Frog and Toad Can Teach Us about What Lydia Schatz Might Have Said

 “And he humbled you and let you hunger and fed you with manna, which you did not know, nor did your fathers know, that he might make you know that man does not live by bread alone, but man lives by every word, that comes from the mouth of the Lord.”
 (Deuteronomy 8:3)

 There is nothing more humbling than raising children.
 I have been humbled.
-I took a journey through some hard, hard places, a desert land, a place of no rest, a horrifying nightmare I do not have freedom yet to write about, that dead-ended with runaways being miraculously apprehended.
+I took a journey through some hard, hard places, a desert land, a place of no rest–a horrifying nightmare I do not have freedom to write about in much detail.
+It was a journey that dead-ended with our runaways being miraculously apprehended.
 And then a healing season of therapeutic boarding schools for two of them and marriage counseling for my husband and I. In these afflictions I was humbled and clung desperately to God and to every word from His mouth and not on the false promises of false prophets and self titled experts and all their formulas that fix, and happy pills that miss, and magic wands that terrify.

-I began to fear, finally, not just looking bad to the world, but to fear displeasing a Holy God.
-Fearing God truly was the beginning of wisdom for me, a wisdom that was from above, which is “first pure, then peaceable, gentle, open to reason, full of mercy and good fruits, impartial and sincere.”
+I began to fear, at last, not just looking bad to the world, but to fear displeasing a Holy God.
+It truly was the beginning of wisdom for me, a wisdom that was from above, which is “first pure, then peaceable, gentle, open to reason, full of mercy and good fruits, impartial and sincere.”
 (James 3:18)

-And much of this knowledge was very practical–I was given wisdom to stop spanking my children who suffered from many of of those six risk factors Purvis listed above, and to work to build trust again.
-I was a depressed and anxious mom filled with my own losses having grown up with a bi-polar mother.
-But in my brokenness I had a wooden spoon and a copy of God, the Rod, and Your Child’s Bod and was taught that it was the only biblical response to defiance.
+And much of this imparted knowledge was very practical–I was given wisdom to stop spanking my children, who suffered from many of of those six risk factors Purvis listed above, and to work to build trust with them again.
+I had been a depressed and anxious mom, filled with my own particular losses, having grown up with a bi-polar mother.
+In my brokenness I had a wooden spoon and a copy of God, the Rod, and Your Child’s Bod, and I was taught that the rod was the only biblical response to defiance.
 What a mess it all was.
-Thank God that where sin abounded, grace abounded all the more.
+Thank God, that where sin abounded in me, grace abounded all the more.

-With grace, God spoke to me in my devastation that it is never too late to make up deficits, that it was not by my might or by my power but by His Spirit that my children’s losses, and my own, would be restored.
-So we began our own attachment therapy.
-Though I hadn’t even heard about studies concerning the healing power of massage and healthy touch, yet the Spirit of God led me to begin to build meaningful touch with my at-risk kids.
+In my devastation, God spoke to me with such grace, saying that it is never too late to make up these deficits, that it was not by my might or by my power but by His Spirit that my children’s losses, and my own, would be restored.
+So our family began our own attachment therapy.
+Though I hadn’t even heard about new studies concerning the healing power of massage and healthy touch, still the Spirit of God led me to begin to build meaningful touch with my own at-risk kids.
 We got a glider rocker, and I would soothe even an older child with it.
 We went slowly at first, if they would not accept it.
-Today, when one of my children exhibits deep distress, and they are not able to articulate, we do what the eldest has dubbed, laughingly, ‘MTF’ or “Massage The Freak.”
+Today, when one of my children exhibits deep distress, which they are not able to articulate, we do what the eldest has dubbed, laughingly, ‘MTF’ or “Massage The Freak.”

 It is not for the children’s sake alone that I do this–in mothering them I am being mothered myself.
 When I massage their tense muscles, and release their stress, I turn my own hands from the error of my ways–instead of the sting of the switch, I turn to the comfort of a caress.
 In submitting to my gentle ministrations, my children cover over my multitude of sins.
 Practically, oxytocin, the bonding hormone, is released in both of us and trust is strengthened.
 It is reparative therapy for both mother and child.
 It is lovely to do.
 God leads us in these wise things as we pray and wait on Him for counsel.